Overview

 History of Ecuador

 Ecuador's history has often been volatile and violent.
-It has continually struggled with sustaining stable sociopolitical institutions, and has had continuous economic, and geographic obstacles.
-The indigenous people saw various cultures rise, fall, and converge before the Incan and later the Spanish conquests.
-Since Ecuador’s declaration of independence from Spain in 1822, they have experienced over 90 overturns in power and, on average, face a new military government or civilian government every couple of years.
+It has continually struggled with sustaining stable sociopolitical institutions and has faced continuous economic and geographic obstacles.
+The indigenous people witnessed various cultures rise, fall, and converge before the Incan and later the Spanish conquests.
+Since Ecuador’s declaration of independence from Spain in 1822, the country has experienced over 90 changes in power, with new military or civilian governments taking control on average every few years.

 Indigenous Ecuador Before the Inca

-The Valdivia people, one of the oldest cultures in the Americas, occupied the Santa Elena Peninsula over 5500 years ago, and are recognized as creating Ecuador’s first stable settlement and non-nomadic culture.
-Around 600 BC, Ecuadorian societies started developing.
-Their social systems became more stratified with castes of shamans and a distinct merchant class that conducted long-distance trade with other South American cultural groups between Ecuador, Peru, Brazil, the Amazon, and later Mexico.
+The Valdivia people, one of the oldest cultures in the Americas, occupied the Santa Elena Peninsula over 5,500 years ago and are recognized as creating Ecuador’s first stable settlement and non-nomadic culture.
+Around 600 BC, Ecuadorian societies began developing, with social systems becoming more stratified, including castes of shamans and a distinct merchant class.
+This merchant class conducted long-distance trade with other South American cultural groups, including those in Peru, Brazil, the Amazon, and later Mexico.

 The Incan Empire

-The Inca struggled in their conquest of Ecuador and eventually attempted to gain power through marriage and fathering a son, Huayna Capac, who ruled between 1493 and 1525 and conquered the remainder of Ecuador, killing all men and boys aged over 12 years and throwing their bodies into a lake which today bears the name of Laguna Yahuarcocha, which means "Lake of Blood".
-They imposed Quechua, the Inca's language, which is still widely spoken in Ecuador today.
+The Inca struggled in their conquest of Ecuador and eventually attempted to gain power through marriage, fathering a son, Huayna Capac, who ruled between 1493 and 1525.
+Huayna Capac conquered the remainder of Ecuador, killing all men and boys over 12 years old and throwing their bodies into a lake now known as Laguna Yahuarcocha, meaning "Lake of Blood."
+The Inca imposed Quechua, their language, which is still widely spoken in Ecuador today.

-When Huayna Capac died, his empire was left to his two sons.
-This divided the empire and led to a civil war, which weakened the empire and left it ripe for conquest when the Spanish arrived in 1532.
+When Huayna Capac died, he left his empire to his two sons.
+This division led to a civil war, weakening the empire and leaving it vulnerable when the Spanish arrived in 1532.

 Spanish Conquest of Ecuador

-When the Spanish arrived in 1532, they took advantage of the unstable empire that emerged from the civil war, and they apprehended and executed the Inca ruler.
-This led to resistance against the Spaniards for more than two years, but the resistance leader was finally caught and executed in 1535.
+The Spanish took advantage of the fractured empire, capturing and executing the Inca ruler.
+Although resistance continued for more than two years, the resistance leader was ultimately caught and executed in 1535.

 The Rise of Colonialism and Catholicism

-After 1535, there were no considerable uprising against the Spanish, and the colonial era was relatively peaceful.
-The Spanish developed the economy and introduced Catholicism and built churches and monasteries.
-They also brought with them foreign diseases which decimated the population throughout the sixteenth and seventeenth centuries, and instituted foreign laws and forced labour akin to slavery, which eventually led to a rebellion.
-To make up for losses from the rebellion, Africans were imported to help reinforce labor.
-Afro-Ecuadorians remain a vital part of Ecuador's history and current culture.
+After 1535, no significant uprisings occurred against the Spanish, and the colonial era was relatively peaceful.
+The Spanish developed the economy, introduced Catholicism, and built churches and monasteries.
+However, foreign diseases brought by the Spanish decimated the indigenous population during the 16th and 17th centuries.
+Forced labor systems akin to slavery eventually led to rebellion.
+To compensate for labor shortages, Africans were brought in, contributing to Ecuador’s history and culture.

 Finding Independence

-At the turn of the century Símon Bolivar, a Creole from Venezuela, led a military campaign and liberated Ecuador and South America from Spanish rule.
-This led to disputes and then a war between Ecuador and Peru in 1941 over border disputes, and again in 1981 and 1995, until a definite agreement was finally reached in 1998.
+At the turn of the 19th century, Simón Bolívar, a Creole from Venezuela, led a military campaign that liberated Ecuador and much of South America from Spanish rule.
+Subsequent disputes, including wars with Peru in 1941, 1981, and 1995 over border issues, continued until a definitive agreement was reached in 1998.

 Economic Struggles and Eco-Tourism